 For those who like pics, here is the process.
 See the recipe card for any missing directions.

-Step 1: Mix all the ingredients in a bullet or bowl except for a small portion of the dill, which you’ll add later for a garnish.
+One and Only Step: Mix all the ingredients in a bullet or bowl except for a small portion of the dill, which you’ll add later for a garnish.
 Start with three to four tablespoons of water, stirring until smooth, then add more as needed to reach your desired consistency.

 Top Tip